pazfe/product-docs/CONTRIBUTING.md

 These need to be explicitly checked out using Git.

 You will need to use your terminal (or PowerShell), for starting your local Docusaurus server for previewing.
-Since only a few Git commands are needed, it is easier to issue these also at the command line.
+You can issue the necessary Git commands using the command line.

 **Get recently created branches**